 18. Instill a love for the game:

 Chances are, you are not going to raise a professional athlete.
 The odds just are not in anyone’s favor (1 out of 4,233 high school football players will go pro.
 1 out of 11,771 men’s high school basketball players play beyond college.
 And 1 out of 13,005 women’s high school basketball players will go pro.)
-But if you follow these tips you will raise a well-rounded child who have a love for physical activity.
-And shouldn’t that be the ultimate goal in children’s athletics.
+But if you follow these tips you will raise a well-rounded child who have a love for and have a chance to play in international tournaments.
+And shouldn’t that be the ultimate goal in children’s athletics..

 Looking for more inspiration and helpful parenting tips?
 Check out these other great posts: